Teresa Giudice’s Brother Joe Gorga Hopes Teresa Is Prepared For Divorce

 On Thursday, March 14, Teresa’s 46-year-old husband, Joe Giudice, will finish his 41-month prison sentence.
 Both he and his wife, Teresa, were convicted on 41 counts of tax and bankruptcy fraud.
 Teresa already served her 11-month prison sentence, finishing it in 2015.
 Joe Giudice is completing his time at FCI Allenwood in Pennsylvania.
 However, Joe Giudice won’t be released and returned home, like Teresa was.
 Instead, Joe Giudice faces possible deportation to Italy once he is released from prison on Thursday.

-While Joe Giudici was moved into the United States when he was an infant, he was not born in American and never completed his American citizenship.
+While Joe Giudici was moved into the United States when he was an infant, he was not born in America and never completed his American citizenship.
 Because of that, a judge ruled against him in October 2018, and decided against allowing Joe Giudice to stay in the country once he is released from prison.
 Joe Giudice has an appeal currently in progress regarding his deportation.

 Teresa Giudice’s Brother Joe Gorga: ‘She Has to Be Prepared’ for Divorce https://t.co/hkpvPr1AKz pic.twitter.com/wMgMqkVrkL